-Make sure you have an EORI number

-To continue importing goods from the UK, you'll need an Economic Operator Registration and Identification (EORI) number.
-If you're exporting to the UK, make sure your importer has one.

-Decide who will make import/export declarations

-You can make your own customs declarations or you can hire someone else to do them, such as a customs agent or FedEx - which completes import and export declarations as part of the door-to-door service it offers.

-Learn how to complete a commercial invoice

-Commercial invoices will be essential in a no trade agreement scenario and are highly likely to be needed even if one is implemented.
+Make sure you have a UK EORI number that starts with GB To continue importing goods, you'll need a UK Economic Operator Registration and Identification (EORI) number - which you can get here.
+If you're exporting, make sure your importer has one.
+2 Decide who will make import/export declarations You can make your own customs declarations or you can hire someone else to do them, such as a customs agent or FedEx - which completes import and export declarations as part of the door-to-door service it offers.
+3 Learn how to complete a commercial invoice Commercial invoices will be essential in a no trade agreement scenario and are highly likely to be needed even if one is implemented.
+Find out how to complete one here.
+4.

-Check the rate of duty and tax you need to pay

-You may need to pay customs duties and VAT on your imports.
+Check the rate of duty and tax you need to pay You may need to pay customs duties and VAT on your imports.
 If you're exporting, your importer may need to pay these on your goods.
 This will depend on the classification of your goods.

-Check the actions needed for your specific type of goods

-Depending on what you're importing or exporting, there may be other steps you need to take to get your business ready.

-For example, you may need to change the labelling on your goods, apply for import licences.

-How FedEx can support you

-Times of change call for services you can trust.
+Find out the rate of customs duties from 2021 here and check VAT rates here.
+5 Check the actions needed for your specific type of goods Depending on what you're importing or exporting, there may be other steps you need to take to get your business ready.
+For example, you may need to change the labelling on your goods, apply for licences, or find an approved UK border inspection post where your goods can enter the UK.
+Get more details on this here.
+How FedEx can support you Times of change call for services you can trust.
 With our decades of trade expertise, reliable services and customs knowledge, FedEx and TNT are the partners you need to help you navigate the road ahead.

-Count on us for your global shipping needs

-We'll make sure that whatever happens, you continue to offer great service not just to your customers in the UK, but across the world with:

-Next-day delivery to Europe by 12 p.m.
+Count on us for your global shipping needs We'll make sure that whatever happens, you continue to offer great service not just to your customers in the EU, but across the world, with: Next-day delivery to Europe by 12 p.m.

 55,000 weekly road trips across Europe

 Customs clearance

 abilities with 1,000s of experts

 AEO status

 to 'fast-track' shipments through customs

-employees in 220+ countries and territories
+425,000 employees in 220+

+countries and territories

 117 years' combined experience

-Guiding you through the post-Brexit transition

-We're well-positioned to support your business through the post-Brexit transition period.
+Guiding you through the post-Brexit transition We're well-positioned to support your business through the post-Brexit transition period.
 We continue to follow developments closely and, whatever the outcome, you can be confident we'll be able to help you to implement any new processes and regulations.
 What's more, our multi-hub network in Europe gives us flexibility in the crossings we choose and agility in our decision-making, while our expertise and experience will help ensure your shipments navigate borders seamlessly.
 Check out some of our other essential resources:

 - Take a look at our Brexit: your 2021 checklist for all the information you need to prepare your business. - Drive efficiency with FedEx® Electronic Trade Documents, our simple, reliable online tool that reduces paperwork and helps to prevent customs delays to ensure the timely delivery of your international packages.

-You can find official EU advice on preparing for the end of the transition period here.
+You can find official Government advice on preparing for the end of the transition period here.